jst-build/jst/doc/concepts/profiling.md

 The file contains a single JSON object, with the following key (and more keys possibly added in the future).

- - The key `"exit code"` contains the exit value of the `just` process; this allows easy filtering on the build and test results.
+ - The key `"exit code"` contains the exit value of the `jst_backend` process; this allows easy filtering on the build and test results.
  - The key `"target"` contains the target in full-qualified form.
-   The reason we include the target is that `just` allows to also deduce it from the invocation context (like working directory).
+   The reason we include the target is that `jst` allows to also deduce it from the invocation context (like working directory).
  - The key `"configuration"` contains the configuration in which this target is built.
-The reason this is included is that it is a value derived not only from the command line but also from the context of a file (given via `-c`) possibly local on the machine `just` was run.
+The reason this is included is that it is a value derived not only from the command line but also from the context of a file (given via `-c`) possibly local on the machine `jst` was run.
  - The key `"remote"` describes the remote-execution endpoint, including the used properties and dispatch list.
 This allow distinguishing builds in different environments (possibly using